Practical Startup Guide: From Idea to Production

 - Collect the data and check the market volume.
 Follow trends by attending professional workshops and conferences.

 As a result, you should:

 - Create a list of existing or missing future evolution processes for the project.

 - Setup a further estimated roadmap, based on testing.

 - Render a final verdict for your startup.

 At this stage, it is important to understand that profit is not an indicator of success yet.
 If the startup’s working model is healthy, it is necessary to plan its further development and creation of a scalable, stable sales flow.

 A startup is a great opportunity to make money.
-However, there are potential risks startuper and investor may face.
+However, there are potential risks the startupper and the investor may face.
 We offer you a simple startup guide.
-The working model of the project is created, improved and scaled or another idea is generated.
+The working model of the project is created, improved, and scaled, or another idea is generated.
 Following the startup guide for turning your invention ideas into a product will help you to bring into the proper correlation between time and money.
 Wish you to achieve success with our startup guide!